spyderweb47/consciousRadar.py/README.md

                         Project Name

-by default it will store logs in "/opt/tools/spydertool/Log-consciousRadar/" cahnge line 13 in source for your log location
+by default it will store logs in "/opt/tools/spydertool/Log-consciousRadar/" change line 13 in source for your log location